-I have two back-up, 2 TB external hard drives.
-I alternate backing up
+Then, I have another 4 TB drive that I alternate backing up

-my entire photography library once every three weeks on those two hard drives.
+my entire photography library once every three weeks or so.

-Of course, I also have a my entire photography library on one of my internal
+Of course, I also have a my entire photography library on one of my 4TB internal

 hard drives as well.

-Never keep your back up external hard drives connected to your computer if
+Never keep your RAID or your back up external hard drives connected to your computer if

 you aren't backing things up.
 A shorted-out motherboard could compromise a